TristanCacqueray/tristancacqueray.github.io/content/audio/opFlux.md

 - It is very constrained: the synths and effects only have four parameters each.
 There is no undo button.
 - It features a tape recorder emulation with four audio tracks.
 - Its interface is unique, it encourages a workflow that helps the creation process.
 This is hard to explain, you have to use it to understand what I mean.
-For example, I learned very recently that you can save a patch by holding it's number, after a few second a saving icon appears and you get a new snapshot named after the current datetime.
+For example, I learned very recently that you can save a patch by holding its number, after a few seconds a saving icon appears and you get a new snapshot named after the current datetime.
 - The sequencers are quirky and I like the micro-timings they seem to create.